-In the Application Priority tab, click Gaming to prioritize this online activity.
+5. Click Gaming to prioritize this online activity.
 The default is Standard, with no application prioritized.

-5. In the Device Priority tab, find your computer and toggle on Priority.
+6. Go to Game Center > Dashboard and locate the Device Priority section.
+Find your computer and toggle on Device Priority.
 Click the entry in the Timing column and select 2 hours as the duration you want the device to be prioritized for.